KSAMissionCtrl/AFCS/README.md

   - [initialize.ks] Change to how the rocket detects it has landed after re-entry

 **Data Persistence & Hibernation** (12/9/18)

+NOTE: changes to boot.ks were not synced with this update - see commit for Ascension Mk1 Block I Flight 4

 AFCS:
   - [boot.ks] `load:` command has been changed to only place a file from the archive into the /cmd directory on the vessel